skycoin/hardware-wallet/.github/pull_request_template.md

 ---
 name: Pull request
-about: Suggest an idea for this project
+about: Contribute with code to this project
-title: 'fixes #NUMBER - PR title'
+title: ''
 labels: ''
 assignees: ''